-We thank the Ministry of Planning, Monitoring and Administrative Reform (MOPMAR) for availing the required data for this study which is critical for monitoring and enhancing the national population and development program in Egypt, at both National and Governorate levels.
+UNFPA would like to thank the Ministry of Planning, Monitoring and Administrative Reform (MoPMAR) for availing the required data for this study which is critical for monitoring and enhancing the national strategy/ program for population and development in Egypt, at both National and Governorate levels.
 Special acknowledgment to the Sustainable Development Unit/MoPMAR for sharing the data of the electronic vital registration system and their valuable feedback during the study development.

 UNFPA is grateful to Dr. Hussein Abdel Aziz Sayed1 for this study on fertility trends in Egypt.
-Dawlat Shaarawy2 and Miguel Angel Fuentes from UNFPA country office contributed in identifying and preparing the visuals for this report.
+Dawlat Shaarawy2 and Miguel Angel Fuentes from UNFPA country office contributed to this report.
 UNFPA also wish to thank the Embassy of Switzerland in Egypt for their financial contribution for this study.